- What is a J-1 exchange visitor?

 The Form DS-2019 is a certificate of eligibility of J-1 status.
 It is issued by the International Center through the Department of Homeland Security's SEVIS system.
 The DS-2019 allows a person to request a J-1 visa to enter the U.S. The DS-2019 also determines the length of a J-1's legal stay in the U.S. You can find the request form to obtain the DS-2019 immigration document for J-1 status, U-M Department Responsibilities when hosting J-1 Exchange Visitors, and General Information and Instructions about the DS-2019 and J-1 status on our J-1 Visitor page.

-The department at University of Michigan wishing to host the person requests a Form DS-2019 from International Center by submitting a DS-2019 request form.
-A designated departmental administrative contact person enters DS-2019 information in M-Pathways.
-The International Center transmits this information to the Department of Homeland Security SEVIS database, thereby generating the Form DS-2019, which is returned to the hosting department who mails the DS-2019 to the Exchange Visitor.
-A $100 SEVIS I-901 fee must be paid and then the scholar should go to an appointment at the U.S. consulate for the J-1 visa.
-The Exchange Visitor applies for J-1 visa (another fee is required, at least $100) at the consulate.
+The department at University of Michigan wishing to host the person begins the DS-2019 request process by preparing and submitting an e-Form to the Shared Services Center (SSC) or, for the Medical School, by contacting the Medical School Immigration Compliance Unit (MS-ICU).
+The SCC (or the MS-ICU), evaluates English proficiency, collects documents from the prospective Exchange Visitor and enters information into M-Pathways.
+They then transfer the request to the International Center for review and approval.
+Once an International Center advisor has approved the request, the request for the visitor’s Form DS-2019 is submitted to the U.S. government's SEVIS system (Student and Exchange Visitor Information System) so that Form DS-2019 can be issued.
+Form DS-2019 is either mailed directly to the Exchange Visitor, or is provided to the department for mailing, depending on the hosting department’s instructions.
+A $180 SEVIS I-901 fee must be paid and then the scholar should go to an appointment at the U.S. consulate for the J-1 visa.
+The Exchange Visitor applies for J-1 visa (a visa application fee is also required) at the consulate.
 When the visa is approved the Exchange Visitor can enter the U.S. with the DS-2019 and J-1 visa up to one month before the start date of the DS-2019.
-When the Exchange Visitor has arrived to the U.S., he/she must attend J-1 check-in program at the International Center and enroll in mandatory health insurance (for J-1 and any J-2 dependents).
+When the Exchange Visitor has arrived in the U.S., he/she must attend J-1 check-in program at the International Center and will be automatically enrolled in the mandatory health insurance program (for the J-1 and any J-2 dependents).
 For more information about the J-1 Exchange Visitor process, visit Hosting a J-1 Exchange Visitor.

 Under specific circumstances, J-1 and J-2 status holders may incur a two-year home physical presence requirement.
 If one is subject to the rule, this means that he/she is not eligible to change to H, L or Permanent Residency (PR) classification without first returning to the home country for a total of 2 years.
 A waiver of this requirement can be applied for and obtained in specific circumstances.
 If the two year rule applies, changing status from J to another non-immigrant classification (such as F-1) in the United States is prohibited.
 The two year rule does NOT prohibit one from returning to the U.S. in any classification besides H, L, or PR.